Table of Contents

 Pads, Keys, Knobs, & Controls

-Akai has always been known for their pads and this is the perfect type of controller for a new music producer.
-If you’re into hip-hop, you will most likely love this keyboard as it will allow you to test the waters and learn how to make beats.
+Akai has always been known for its pads and this is the perfect type of controller for a new music producer.
+If you’re into hip-hop, you will most likely love this keyboard as it currently made my list for the best keyboards for making beats.

 They are velocity-sensitive, which means that they will allow for you to hit them expressively.
 If you’re wanting to lay down some fat snare, simply press the pad harder.
 Whereas, if you want to mix it up and hit the snare or kick drum a little bit more quietly, hit the pad softer.